vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 ### Properly protect data you wish to cache on the host computer

 Sometimes your app needs to compute over more data than it can fit inside memory.
-Taking an example from the previous section, it might not be easy to store all UTxOs in memory of Ledger.
-As such, you might break computation into multiple steps and, for example, verify each UTxO separately and let the host computer to cache a "certified summary".
+Taking an example from the previous section, it might not be easy to store all UTxOs in the device memory.
+As such, you might break computation into multiple steps and, for example, verify each UTxO separately and let the host computer cache a "certified summary".
 If you do this, be aware that

 1. If the information you want the host to cache is public, you still need to attach a signature to it so that the host cannot send some other value later.
 This could be done with standard HMAC digest.
 We would recommend using a temporary (per session) key for this --having a per-session HMAC allows you to truncate the digest size (e.g., you don't need to have HMAC which withstands years of brute-force attack.
 Instead, you can balance the digest size against some reasonable upper bound on how long the session lives (e.g., one month should be enough)).